The estimated reading time for this post is 683 seconds

 As well as the boom times of the 1980s property bubble, Japan also had a huge cultural surge.
 Anime from original manga like Akira and Ghost In The Shell coming out with their own take on cyber punk.
 I think its partly this time of creativity and cultural relevance that makes the Nissan Autech Zagato Stelvio dream garage material.
-It definitely looks as if it has come off the screen from Ghost In The Shell.
+It definitely looks as if it has come off the screen from the original Ghost In The Shell anime film

 A second reason is the way Zagato always seem to go off in their own direction from a styling point of view.
 Some of it might be ugly but it is highly distinctive.
 I know what you’re thinking, it weird as hell.
 And you’d be right, but it has some interesting ideas.
 Those front arches have the wing mirrors built into them to reduce drag.

 The wheels are specially designed to funnel air into the disc brakes for cooling and at the same minimise aerodynamic drag.